Andres Guazzelli Comberti (born December 20, 1984) is an Argentinian musician, vocalist, audio engineer, and record

 He earned a college degree in Audio Engineering, Music Production & Audio Post-Production for Film while continuing his studies in Music Theory, Harmony and Baroque Composing.
 A classically-trained musician, Andres combines heavy orchestral work with the edginess and modern textures of progressive rock and the brass-driven dramatic scores from epic films.
 His music contains strong influences of baroque and classical music, as well as medieval and renaissance music, within the frame of symphonic rock.

-2015 saw the release of “Overture,” the first single from his upcoming album “Wotan: The Untold Story“, a colossal 110-minutes long rock opera, based on the novel of the same name and featuring 70 guest artists from 25 different countries.
+2015 saw the release of “Overture,” the first single from his upcoming album “Wotan: The Untold Story“, a colossal 110-minutes long rock opera, based on a novel of the same name and featuring 70 guest artists from 25 different countries.

 Following the decision to put “Wötan: The Untold Story” on hiatus, Guazzelli embarked on a sonic experimentation journey, expanding his compositional style away from orchestral and cinematographic and venturing deeper into a more argentine folkloric-based music.
 Fom this paradigm change, “August (In Memory of Colin Tench)” (2018) and “La Balada del Viento y el Tiempo” (2019) were born.

 Andres Guazzelli Online

 La Balada del Viento y el Tiempo (2019) Digital Only

 August (In Memory of Colin Tench) (2018) Digital Only